mubtasimahasan/recipes-website/README.md

 # recipes-website
-A website created to practice basic html.
+A basic website created to practice html and css.